Ellen Perez: 2012–2014: The beginnings

 Perez made her debut on the ITF Women's Circuit in March 2012 in Bundaberg, losing in three sets to Jennifer Elie.
 In September 2013, she recorded her first main-draw singles win in Toowoomba after qualifying.
-Perez reached the quarterfinals losing to Azra Hadzic.
+Perez reached the quarterfinals before losing to Azra Hadzic.
 In December 2013, she won her first ITF doubles title in Hong Kong with Abbie Myers.

 In 2014, Perez reached the quarterfinal of the Burnie International and Melbourne, and then competed on the ITF Circuit in Europe until June when she started attending college in the United States.
 Perez ended 2014 with a singles rank of 655 and a doubles rank of 517.

-2015–2016: First major appearance
+2015–2016: Grand Slam tournament debut

 In June 2015, Perez returned to play at Bethany Beach where she qualified and reached the singles quarterfinals and the doubles final.
 The following week in Charlotte, she reached the doubles final.
-She played ITF events across U.S. for the remainder of 2015.
+She played ITF events across the U.S. for the remainder of 2015.

-Perez started her 2016 season in June in U.S. without qualifying for the main draw.
+Perez started her 2016 season in June in the U.S. without qualifying for the main draw.
 In July, she qualified for and won her first singles ITF title in Brussels without dropping a set.
 She reached a semifinal and final at two subsequent events.
 Perez won four doubles titles in five weeks across June and July 2016.

-In August, Perez won the Australian Wildcard Play-off to make her major singles debut at the US Open where she lost to Zhang Shuai, in straight sets.
-Perez said of the experience "It definitely didn't go as planned, or as hoped, but it was great to be able to have my Grand Slam debut and get out on court in front of all the fans and what-not.
+In August, Perez won the Australian Wildcard Play-off to make her major singles debut at the US Open, where she lost to Zhang Shuai in straight sets.
+Perez said of the experience, "It definitely didn't go as planned, or as hoped, but it was great to be able to have my Grand Slam debut and get out on court in front of all the fans and what-not.
 It was nice."
 She ended 2016 with a singles rank of 632 and doubles rank of 414.